2023 Most Popular Anthropology Associate Degree Schools in Texas

 Of the 13 students majoring in anthropology at Austin Community College District, 31% are male and 69% are female.

 A rank of #2 on this year’s list means South Texas College is a great place for anthropology students working on their associate degree.
-South Texas College is a fairly large public school located in the midsize city of McAllen.
+South Texas College is a very large public school located in the midsize city of McAllen.

 About 67% of the students majoring in anthropology at the school are women while 33% are male.